lkilpatrick/gitstream-mkdocs/docs/30_faq.md

 ### What permissions needed?

-In your org permissions make sure GitHub actions are permitted:
+In your repo permissions make sure GitHub actions are permitted:

+Go to Repo's setttings > Actions > General > Actions permissions

 Choose which repositories are permitted to use GitHub Actions.
 [x] Allow all actions and reusable workflows